 Course Issues?
 Submit this form for help.

-No, the temporary policy was only put in place as an emergency measure for Spring 2020.
+The temporary P/MP/U grading option was only put in place as an emergency measure for Spring 2020.
 Even if your classes are online, this option is no longer available.

 Some classes, depending on their schedule, will meet the Saturday before Labor Day.
 As of now that's the only Saturday with classes scheduled.
 We do have two "contingency weekends" in case classes are cancelled because of weather.